During this Menopause Awareness month I am going to share some of what I do to help me naturally manage my menopause journey.

 The Next Four Weeks

-Over the next four weeks – four posts I will look at four areas that help me to manage my menopause well.
+Over the next four weeks – my four blog posts will look at four areas that help me to manage my menopause well.
 They are:

 - Easy Effective Exercise and Menopause